 Right to healthcare services in Sweden

 For dental care, there is a state dental care subsidy administered by the Swedish Social Insurance Agency (Försäkringskassan).
-If you have special needs for dental care, you may also be entitled to dental care from your regional health authority.
+If you have special needs for dental care, you may also be entitled to the dental care subsidy from your regional health authority.

 Healthcare insurance in Sweden

 In Sweden, every healthcare region decides the fee you must pay for examinations by a doctor and other healthcare services.
 The size of the patient fee therefore depends on the region in which you live.
-There is a ceiling for how much you can pay in one year - this is called high-cost protection (högkostnadsskydd).
+There is a ceiling for how much you must pay in one year - this is called high-cost protection (högkostnadsskydd).

 If you live in Sweden and commute to work in another Nordic country, you are generally covered by social insurance in the country in which you work.